kevinwenminion/dflow-relax/README.md

 # dflow-relax
 ## Relaxation with VASP, ABACUS, and LAMMPS in autotest.
 This workflow is a part of [AI Square](https://aissquare.com/).
 We want to refactor the autotest code based on dflow.
-This is "relaxation" (structure optimization) using VASP, LAMMPS, or ABACUS.
+This is "relaxation" (structure optimization) using VASP, ABACUS, or LAMMPS.

 ## Easy Install：
 ```